-Clean Commute Month (\$2,500) - Funding will support Baltimore's Clean Commute Month which is held annually during the month of May.
+Bike to Work Week (\$2,500) - Funding will support Baltimore's Bike to Work Week which is held annually during the month of May.
 Funding will be provided to the Baltimore Metropolitan Council and used for general expenses.
-In return for our contribution, Clean Air Partners will be mentioned in press materials and various Clean Commute Month events, such as Bike to Work Week and Love to Ride.
+In return for our contribution, Clean Air Partners will be mentioned as a sponsor in event materials.

-Reserve Fund (\$72,932) - Reserve funds will be used for unanticipated projects or unfunded initiatives.
+Reserve Fund (\$210,867) - Reserve funds will be used to implement the Board's strategic planning recommendations and for unanticipated projects or unfunded initiatives.
 The Board will approve program expenditures based on priority needs.